jwds1978/jwds1978.github.io/_posts/2017-05-20-snapchat-advertising-the-cost-of-targeting-millennials.md

     style="border: 0px; display: block; margin-left: auto; margin-right: auto;" width="480" />
 </p>
 <p>
-  People use Snapchat for the promotion of their businesses.&nbsp; I've been using the app for a long time ow, but have never looked at it from that angle before.&nbsp; Giants such as Facebook, Instagram, and Twitter turned out to be not the only stars in the advertising galaxy.&nbsp; To pass the time before getting my pasta, I decided to learn more about Snapchat advertising.&nbp; I was curious as to whether the app would do for promoting my own stuff.&nbsp;
+  People use Snapchat for the promotion of their businesses.&nbsp; I've been using the app for a long time now, but have never looked at it from that angle before.&nbsp; Giants such as Facebook, Instagram, and Twitter turned out to be not the only stars in the advertising galaxy.&nbsp; To pass the time before getting my pasta, I decided to learn more about Snapchat advertising.&nbsp; I was curious as to whether the app would do for promoting my own stuff.&nbsp;
   Here's what I'd found:
   <ul>
     <li>